RobertHSchmidt/springframework/spring-projects/trunk/spring-webflow/spring-webflow/readme.txt

 SWF is a focused flow engine that integrates with existing frameworks like Spring MVC, Struts, and JSF, capable of capturing your application's page flow explicity in a declarative, reusable fashion.
-SWF is a very a powerful framework based on a finite-state machine for the definition and execution of web conversations.
+SWF is a very powerful framework based on a finite-state machine for the definition and execution of web conversations.

 2. RELEASE INFO